telerik/reporting-docs/knowledge-base/picturebox-parameter-is-not-valid-error.md

 ---
-title: PictureBox error Parameter is not valid
+title: PictureBox Error Parameter Is Not Valid
-description: "Learn why the error 'Parameter is not valid' may be rendered in place of the image in the PictureBox."
+description: "Learn why the error 'Parameter is not valid' may be rendered in place of the image in the PictureBox and how to fix it."
 type: troubleshooting
 page_title: Could not generate preview.
 Invalid image data | PictureBox
 slug: picturebox-parameter-is-not-valid-error
-position:
 tags: PictureBox, Webp, Invalid, Image, Data
 ticketid: 1612309
 res_type: kb
 ---

 ## Environment

 <table>
 	<tbody>
 		<tr>